background hero

 Lawyers who are not licensed to practice law are not subject to the same regulatory oversight as attorneys.
 They are expected to maintain a high degree of professionalism in their work but attorney-client privileges do not exist for lawyer and client relations.

 Attorney-Client privilege refers to the legal privilege that keeps confidential communications between an attorney and their client private.
 Unusable as evidence in court proceedings.
+There are some exceptions to communications that are not covered by attorney-client privileges, such as:

 Choosing the Right Legal Professional For Your Case